YF-T/AQLM_mychange/code_analysis_report.md

         except FileNotFoundError:
             raise FileNotFoundError(
-                f"Failed to load custom data from {name}.", "Check data path or use one of [c4, wikitext2, ptb, pajama, none]", )
+                f"Failed to load custom data from {name}.", "Check data path or use one of [c4, wikitext2, ptb, pajama, openmathreasoning, none]", )
     else:
         tokenizer = AutoTokenizer.from_pretrained(